ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/ParameterID/ParameterID.rst

   \node [circle,fill,inner sep=1pt] at ($(state2.east)+(0.2cm,0)$){};
   \end{tikzpicture}

-The ParameterID encapsules a ``ControlState`` and all subsequent ``Identification-states`` (short ``ID-states``).
+The ParameterID encapsulates a ``ControlState`` and all subsequent ``Identification-states`` (short ``ID-states``).
-The ``ControlState`` is the brain of the ParameterID and controls the system, by determining which ``ID-state`` is entered next, based on the user-request and the acknowledgement flags of other states.
+The ``ControlState`` is the brain of the ParameterID and controls the system by determining which ``ID-state`` is entered next, based on the user-request and the acknowledgment flags of other states.
 The individual ``ID-states`` are completely independent of each other.
 They only directly communicate with the ``ControlState``.
 The :ref:`uz_ParameterID_Data_t struct<uz_ParameterID_Data_struct>` is used to communicate with the ParameterID.
 It includes all necessary in- and outputs.
-The ParameterID operates independently of a underlying control algorithm and therefore is indifferent to what specific type the controller is.
+The ParameterID operates independently of an underlying control algorithm and therefore is indifferent to what specific type the controller is.
-This means, that the ParameterID outputs reference values which the controller then can use to control the hardware.
+This means that the ParameterID outputs reference values, which the controller can use to control the hardware.
-On top of that the ``ID-states`` inside the ParameterID are separated into two different groups:
+On top of that, the ``ID-states`` inside the ParameterID are separated into two different groups:

 * OfflineID states

-    OfflineID states represents identification stateflows, which are to be used before the general operation of the motor is started.
+    OfflineID states represent identification Stateflows, which are to be used before the general operation of the motor is started.
-    They can not be executed in parallel to the general motor operation, because they take active control of the machine.
+    They can not be executed parallel to the general motor operation because they take active control of the machine.
-    They, for example, tell the external control-algorithm which reference currents or speeds it is supposed to target.
+    They, for example, tell the external control algorithm which reference currents or speeds it is supposed to target.
     Thus only one OfflineID-state can be active at the same time.

 * OnlineID states

-    OnlineID states represents identification stateflows, which are used during the general operation of the motor.
+    OnlineID states represent identification Stateflows, which are used during the general operation of the motor.
     They are designed as an observer of some sorts of the machine.
-    This means, they use all existing measurement during normal operation and identify their parameters this way.
+    This means they use all existing measurements during normal operation and identify their parameters this way.
-    They therefore don't have to actively control the machine.
-Thus they can operate parallel to the general operation of the motor.
+    They, therefore, don't have to actively control the machine.
+Thus, they can operate parallel to the general operation of the motor.

 .. note::

-      All states have been configured in such a way, that they are independent of the sampleTime.
+      All states have been configured in such a way that they are independent of the sampleTime.
-      This works, if the ``sampleTimeISR`` member of the :ref:`uz_Global_config_struct` is equal to the sampleTime of the function call.
+      This works if the ``sampleTimeISR`` member of the :ref:`uz_Global_config_struct` equals the sampleTime of the function call.
       This has been confirmed for an ISR-frequency of 10kHz and 20kHz.

 .. _ParaID_signalflow: